knative/release/ROSTER.md

 - Cali0707
 - creydr

-## Client
+## Client & Functions

-This roster is seeded with approvers from the Client workgroups.
+This roster is seeded with approvers from the Client and Functions workgroups.

 - dsimansk
 - rhuss